 The Ontario Energy Board is responsible for monitoring how well the electricity market is working.
-We issue reports to the Minister of Energy on the efficiency, fairness, transparency and competitiveness of the market.
-We also report on any abuse or potential abuse of market power where requested to do so by the Minister of Energy.
+We issue reports to the Minister of Energy, Northern Development and Mines on the efficiency, fairness, transparency and competitiveness of the market.
+We also report on any abuse or potential abuse of market power where requested to do so by the Minister of Energy, Northern Development and Mines.

 Market Surveillance Panel